Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 tenth doesn't exist; (this (periodic) s/compound/element/; transcend-dental(s),..) only in higher bases!!! :D

 asti is the first of verbs
+bhavati is the second of verbs; this is a nice transition
 ```

 shyam is sanskrit. % श्यामः संस्कृतम् ।॥